Jewels in the Sky

 Rhythms of the Seasons

-The rhythms of the season hypnotize us
+The rhythms of the seasons hypnotize us

 as they go ’round and ’round and ’round,